MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospectives/2_data_collection.md

 ### 🧠 Hasan Zemzem

-During this milestone, I focused on
-**evaluating the relevance of potential data sources** to our research focus.
-I helped assess whether a dataset could meaningfully contribute to answering the question of whether blockchain-based identity and credit systems can help address financial exclusion among migrants and refugees.

-I also supported the team by reviewing sources to ensure they were credible and covered both financial access and identity-related themes.
+During this milestone, my primary focus was on identifying, evaluating, and meticulously documenting raw data sources essential for our research on financial inclusion for migrants and refugees.
+I comprehensively reviewed and assessed the relevance and credibility of various UN datasets, including the International Migrant Stock 2024 and UNHCR Refugee Statistics.
+My work involved detailing the contents of these datasets, listing specific tables available, and ensuring they covered both financial access and identity themes.
+I also structured this information into a clear rawdata.md file, which includes details on access and content for datasets like the Refugee Economies (Oxford) dataset and the Refugee Financial Inclusion and Financial Health survey.
-This experience taught me the importance of **framing clear criteria** for dataset selection early in the process.
+This experience highlighted the crucial importance of establishing clear data selection criteria and thorough documentation from the outset of a project.

 ---